 About Aiden

-Aiden Penner is a freshman journalism major at Bethel University in St. Paul, Minnesota.
-His passions are pretending the Chicago Cubs will contend for the World Series every year, daydreaming about his next trip to Texas Roadhouse and relating any situation he finds himself in to a random trivia fact he learned one time.
+My passions are pretending the Chicago Cubs will contend for the World Series every year, daydreaming about my next trip to Texas Roadhouse and relating any situation I find myself in to a random trivia fact I learned one time.

 My Work